Stool Makeover for the Craft Room

 Attach the back to the frame, as there is no stuffing on the back you can feel the screw marks in the original stool back.
 Line the marks up with the screw holes on the frame and attach.

-This new stool is going in the craft room with another stool, pictured below.
+This upcycled stool is going in the craft room with another upcycled stool, pictured below.
 There is still one more vintage stool to refinish that I just found and I can’t wait to redo it.

 I set these little stools up together as the basement was too dark for photos, but you can see they are coordinated.
 I love how the leftover fabric from the craft room coordinates with the little Ikea cushion.